 $35 paid to the American Red Cross for Fundamentals of Instructor Training (FIT)

 Please contact Mark vonSchondorf at: MvonSchondorf@OldTownHotSprings.org for questions.
 Registrations can be completed online through the member portal found HERE.
-Please note the dates and times for class on the portal maybe not reflect the actual class dates due to inflexibility in the scheduling function (DATES ON THE OTHS WEBSITE ARE THE FULL AND CORRECT ONES).
+Please note the dates and times for class on the portal do not reflect the actual class dates due to inflexibility in the scheduling function (DATES ON THE OTHS WEBSITE ARE THE FULL AND CORRECT ONES).

 While successful completion of WSI class does not guarantee you a position we would love to hear from you if you are interested in becoming part of our swim lessons team.
 Please contact SwimLessons@OldTownHotSprings.org to apply or for more information.

 Adults enrolled in Horizons’ Residential Services, Supported Living Services, and Day Programs have happily benefitted from the in-kind use of the hot pools.
 During Day Program hours, a Swim Club visits OTHS.
 Accompanied by trained counselors, the men and women in Swim Club visit once a week for 90 minutes, walking laps and kick-boarding for exercise.
 After the workout, they soak and socialize.
 Swim Club provides the opportunity for conversation about jobs, vacations, and relationships.
 For some, it’s their only unstructured time.